 If we take the example of PVR licensing, growers purchase the licence for various reasons but often to diversify their portfolio and improve their returns on their orchard; shareholders share in the return on investment the company has made from investing in developing PVRs.
 If the grower is also a shareholder they can benefit from both sides of the equation.

 Another example is Zespri’s 12-month supply business (ZGS).
-As explained in last month’s Kiwiflier, ZGS is the segment of the company that focuses on procuring or growing Zespri branded fruit in the Northern Hemisphere in order to fill shelf space in between the NZ supply windows.
+As explained in the PDS, ZGS is the segment of the company that focuses on procuring or growing Zespri branded fruit in the Northern Hemisphere in order to fill shelf space in between the NZ supply windows.
 The ZGS business plays a big part in ensuring Zespri’s brand stays in customers’ minds and on shelves 12-months in the year.
-If customer demand for Zespri product remains high, then during the NZ season, growers benefit from the improved OGR.
 The ZGS business includes returns from the buying and on-sale of fruit grown in Europe and Asia, and royalty incomes from SunGold.
 Income from the ZGS business is company income, so shareholders also have an interest in how well it does.

 Please note that the comments above reflect our views as to the importance of the Zespri ownership model for the industry in New Zealand.
 Zespri cannot, and does not, give any recommendation or opinion as to whether any person should buy or sell Zespri shares.
 If you are contemplating buying or selling Zespri shares, you should seek advice from a financial advisor or other professional.

-You can learn more about the targeted share offer and registering your new plantings and developments from articles in recent Kiwifliers.
-See below.
+You can learn more about the targeted share offer from articles in recent Kiwifliers: